 Long-range sequencing information is required for haplotype phasing, de novo assembly and structural variation detection.
 Current long-read sequencing technologies can provide valuable long-range information but at a high cost with low accuracy and high DNA input requirement.

-Our partner Universal Sequencing Technology have developed a single-tube Transposase Enzyme Linked Long-read Sequencing (TELL-seqTM) technology ( Chen et al., Genome Research, June 2020 ), which enables a low-cost, high-accuracy and high-throughput short-read second-generation sequencer to generate over 100 kb long-range sequencing information with as little as 0.1 ng input material.
+Our partner Universal Sequencing Technology have developed the single-tube Transposase Enzyme Linked Long-read Sequencing (TELL-seqTM) technology ( Chen et al., Genome Research, June 2020 ), which enables a low-cost, high-accuracy and high-throughput short-read second-generation sequencer to generate over 100 kb long-range sequencing information with as little as 0.1 ng input material.
+And all of this without the requirement for any additional costly devices.

 (A) Diagram of TELL-seq library preparation procedure.
 In a 0.2-mL PCR tube, 0.1 ng to 5 ng genomic DNA was mixed with 3–10 million barcoded TELL beads and transpososomes for the clonal barcoding reaction.
 Genomic DNA fragments were captured on the barcoded TELL beads via connecting strand transfer complexes (STCs) to barcode oligos on the bead surface.
 A tagging between STCs by a second transpososome introduced a second priming site for library amplification.
 After breaking the STCs and washing the magnetic TELL beads, sequencing library molecules were amplified off beads with P5 and P7 adaptor sequences incorporated at the same time.
 The total library procedure took ∼3 h.
 (B) TELL-seq library structure for Illumina sequencing systems.
 Index 1 comprises 18-base TELL-seq molecular barcode; Index 2 comprises 8-base barcode for sample indexing.